 5 – Play Games

 Games aren’t just for young kids.
 Boys LOVE to compete!
 Try to incorporate games into your homeschool whenever you can.
 If you have more than one child reading the same book or learning the same material, ask questions and let them buzz in like on Jeopardy to give the answer.
 Play board games to learn logic skills.
 Smile, laugh, use humor, and try to appeal to their playful nature.
+Homeschool fun is achievable if we’re intentional about including it in our lessons.

 6 – Keep it Real

-Real life learning are things such as taking field trips, volunteer opportunities, internships, chores, and adding in hands-on activities.
+Real life learning includes things such as taking field trips, volunteer opportunities, internships, chores, and adding in hands-on activities.
 Last week, my dad, my sister, and I took the 7 grandkids on vacation in Boyne Falls, Michigan for a week.
 We spent one of the days at Fort Michilimackinac, which is a reconstructed British fort from the 1700s.
 While we were there, the kids asked the costumed interpreters lots of questions.
 We went from building to building and the kids asked lots of questions.
 In fact, they never stopped asking questions until the adults would pull the plug and tell them it was time to go on to the next building.

 When we returned to our condo that evening, my dad quizzed the kids on every obscure fact he could think of from our visit.
 We were all amazed at how much they remembered.
 The kids were from age 6 to 16 and they all learned a ton from our trip.
 No pencils were picked up.
 No quizzes were given.
 But a ton of learning happened nonetheless.